8 Gastric Sleeve regrets patient may face and how to handle them

 Gastric sleeve regrets: expectations vs reality

 If you’re considering gastric sleeve, it’s helpful to know many aspects patients have to face to avoid thinking you have gastric sleeve regrets.
 Being prepared and knowing some struggles are only temporary may be a big help.
 If you face any trouble, you must know that there is a solution.
-Here are the 8 main gastric sleeve regrets we hear about from patients:
+Here are the 8 main gastric sleeve regrets we hear from patients:

 Let’s break down each point thoroughly one by one: